telerik/maui-docs/controls/datagrid/columns/reordering.md

 ## Events

-The DataGrid exposes the following events related to reordering operation:
+The DataGrid exposes the following events related to the reordering operation:

 * `ColumnReorderStarting`&mdash;Raised when the user starts to drag a column to reorder it.
 The `ColumnReorderStarting` event handler receives the following parameters:
-    - `sender` argument which is of type `object`, but can be cast to the `RadDataGrid` type.
+    - A `sender` argument, which is of type `object`, but can be cast to the `RadDataGrid` type.
-    - `ColumnReorderStartingEventArgs` which has a reference to the following properties:
+    - A `ColumnReorderStartingEventArgs` object, which has a reference to the following properties:
         - `Column` (`DataGridColumn`)&mdash;Gets the column that will be reordered.
         - `Index` (`int`) &mdash;Gets the index of the column that will be reordered.
         - `Cancel` (`bool`)&mdash;Defines a value indicating whether the reordering operation is canceled.

 * `ColumnReordering`&mdash;Raised continuously while the column is being dragged.
 The `ColumnReordering` event handler receives the following parameters:
-    - `sender` argument which is of type `object`, but can be cast to the `RadDataGrid` type.
+    - A `sender` argument, which is of type `object`, but can be cast to the `RadDataGrid` type.
-    - `ColumnReorderingEventArgs` which has a reference to the following properties:
+    - A `ColumnReorderingEventArgs` object, which has a reference to the following properties:
         - `Column` (`DataGridColumn`)&mdash;Gets the column that will be reordered.
         - `OldIndex` (`int`) &mdash;Gets the initial index of the column that is being reordered.
         - `NewIndex` (`int`) &mdash;Gets the new potential index of the column that is being reordered.